Matrix (protocol)

-Matrix (sometimes stylized as [matrix]) is an open standard and communication protocol for real-time communication.
+Matrix (sometimes stylized as [matrix] or [m] for short) is an open standard and communication protocol for real-time communication.
 It aims to make real-time communication work seamlessly between different service providers, in the way that standard Simple Mail Transfer Protocol email currently does for store-and-forward email service, by allowing users with accounts at one communications service provider to communicate with users of a different service provider via online chat, voice over IP, and videotelephony.
 It therefore serves a similar purpose to protocols like XMPP, but is not based on any existing communication protocol.

 From a technical perspective, it is an application layer communication protocol for federated real-time communication.
 It provides HTTP APIs and open source reference implementations for securely distributing and persisting messages in JSON format over an open federation of servers.
 It can integrate with standard web services via WebRTC, facilitating browser-to-browser applications.